 To request a deferral, contact Jess Lord, Vice President and Dean of Admission and Financial Aid

-If you want to enroll at Haverford after completing your junior year of high school, you may apply to do so through the Regular Decision process (Early Decision application is not allowed).
-You must include a letter with your application detailing your reasons for choosing this option.
-You are also required to have an interview with a member of our Admission staff.
+If you want to enroll at Haverford after completing your junior year of high school, you may apply to do so through any of our application processes.
+You must include a letter with your application detailing your reasons for leaving high school early.
+We also expect you to have an interview with a member of our Admission staff—either in person or via Skype.

 If you plan to apply to Haverford as a Transfer student (offered for fall entry only), please submit the Common Application, required writing supplement, and supporting credentials by March 31.
 You’ll receive our decision by May 15.